oresat/oresat-olaf/docs/index.rst

-Welcome to OreSat Linux Node's documentation!
+Welcome to OreSat Linux App's documentation!
 =============================================

-A pythonic frame for all OreSat Linux boards.
+A pythonic application framework for all OreSat Linux boards.

 .. warning::
     This is still a work in progress.